browserengineering/book/book/embeds.md

         canvas.drawImageRect(self.image, self.rect, paint)
 ```

-So we've now got the helper functions we need to downloading and
+So we've now got the helper functions we need to download and decode
-decoding images.
-But to actually put images into web pages, we're
+images.
+But to actually put images into web pages, we're going to need
-going to need to add images into our browser's layout tree.
+to add images into our browser's layout tree.

 [^lossy]: Image formats like JPEG are [*lossy*][lossy], meaning that
     they don't faithfully represent all of the information in the